David Hall (campaigner): Politics

 Hall was a member of Fianna Fáil until the collapse of the Celtic Tiger and the subsequent Irish bank guarantee of September 2008.
 Before that, Hall had campaigned for Fianna Fáil minister Brian Lenihan Jnr.

 In September 2013 Hall claimed that he had been approached separately by ordinary members of Fianna Fáil, Fine Gael and the Labour Party about standing as their candidate in the 2014 European Parliament election in Ireland in the Dublin constituency.
 However, Hall ultimately did not run in that election.
 Instead, Hall unsuccessfully ran as an Independent in the May 2014 by-election in Dublin West.
 During the campaign was involved in a blackmail scandal.
 Hall contacted the Gardai after a person contacted him and asked for €10,000 in exchange for not releasing a video clip of Hall speaking.
 The video clip, shot on a mobile phone in 2007, showed Hall saying ”everyone should have one”.
 Asked what he means, he says “blacks”.
 Hall stated that the clip was taken completely out of context and that the conversation was “banter between friends”.

 In 2025, Hall expressed interest in running as a candidate in the 2025 Irish presidential election.
 He stated he had previously considered running in the 2018 Irish presidential election.

 Revenue tax default

-In 2016 whistleblowers accused David Hall and Life Line Ambulance Services of 'serious wrongdoing' and claimed unfair dismissal and were the first employees to ever win court protection under the whistleblower protection legislation Mick Dougan and Sean Clarke claimed they were made redundant for making a protected disclosure to Revenue about the company in January of 2015.
+In 2016 whistleblowers accused David Hall and Life Line Ambulance Services of 'serious wrongdoing' and claimed unfair dismissal and were the first employees to ever win court protection under the whistleblower protection legislation Mick Dougan and Sean Clarke claimed they were made redundant for making a protected disclosure to Revenue about the company in January 2015.

 In a November 2017 interview, Hall stated he was pro-choice in terms of abortion.
 In the same interview, Hall expressed political admiration for Irish presidents Mary Robinson and Michael D. Higgins.

 In March 2020 it was revealed that Life Line Ambulance Service was found after an audit to owe Revenue €416,965, including interest and penalties, for under-declaration of PAYE, PRSI, and USC.